vmware-tanzu/velero/design/restore-with-EnableAPIGroupVersions-feature.md

 There are four main objectives to achieve the above stated goal:

+1. Determine if the APIGroupVersionsFeatureFlag feature flag has been enabled.
 1. List the backed up API group versions.
 1. List the API group versions supported by the target cluster.
-1. Use a priority system to determine which version to back up with the source preferred version as the default.
+1. Use a priority system to determine which version to restore.
+The source preferred version will be the default if the priorities fail.
 1. Modify the paths to the backup files in the tarball in the resource restore process.

+### Objective 1: Determine if the APIGroupVersionsFeatureFlag feature flag has been enabled

+For restore to be able to choose from multiple supported backed up versions, the feature flag must have been enabled during both the backup and restore processes.
+And the check to see if the feature flag is/was enabled must be done for both processes.

+The reason for checking for the feature flag during restore is to ensure the user would like to restore a version that is among potentially multiple versions backed up with the feature flag enabled.

+The reason for checking to see if the feature flag was enabled during backup is to ensure the changes made by this proposed design is backward compatible.
+Only with Velero version 1.4 and forward was Format Version 1.0.0 used to structure the backup directories.
+Format Version 1.0.0 is required for the restore process proposed in this design doc to work.
+Before v1.4, the backed up files were in a directory structure that will not be recognized by the proposed code changes.
+Therefore, restore should not attempt to restore from multiple versions as they will not exist.

+Checking if the feature flag is enabled during restore is straightforward using `features.IsEnabled(velerov1api.APIGroupVersionsFeatureFlag)`.

+Checking if the feature flag was enabled during backup can be done indirectly by checking the directory structure and version directory names.
+For backups generated using Format Version 1.0.0 (required for the changes proposed here), there will always be a version directory with `-preferredversion` in the directory name.
+Only one resource will need to be checked to determine if the feature flag was enabled during backup.

-### Objective 1: List the backed up API group versions
+### Objective 2: List the backed up API group versions

 Currently, in `pkg/restore/restore.go`, in the `execute(...)` method, around [line 363](https://github.com/vmware-tanzu/velero/blob/7a103b9eda878769018386ecae78da4e4f8dde83/pkg/restore/restore.go#L363), the resources and their backed up items are saved in a map called `backupResources`.

-At this point, the `features.IsEnabled(velerov1api.APIGroupVersionsFeatureFlag)` can be checked.
-If it's true, the `backedupResources` map can be sent to a method (to be created) with the signature `ctx.chooseAPIVersionsToRestore(backupResources)`.
+At this point, it can be checked if the feature flag is/was enabled during restore/backup, respectively (described previously in Objective #1).
+If it is and was enabled, the `backedupResources` map can be sent to a method (to be created) with the signature `ctx.chooseAPIVersionsToRestore(backupResources)`.
 Notice that the method is called on `ctx` which has the type `*restore.Context`.

 The `chooseAPIVersionsToRestore` method can remain in the `restore` package, but for organizational purposes, it can be moved to a file called `prioritize_group_version.go`.